 - Blue Cross Blue Shield of Michigan Mutual Insurance Company

 - McLaren Health Plan Community

 - Priority Health

-DIFS reports that the average filed rate change on a premium weighted basis ranges from a decrease of 8.8 percent to an increase of 8.3 percent for the individual market.
-The Michigan Health Insurance Rate Change Request Charts are located on the DIFS website.
+DIFS reports that the average filed rate changes for individual market plans range from a decrease of 2% to an increase of 6% on a premium weighted basis.
+The Michigan Health Insurance Rate Change Request Charts are posted on the DIFS website.
+While Michigan utilizes the federally facilitated marketplace, DIFS is responsible for reviewing all plans and rates to ensure compliance with state and federal laws.
 Once DIFS has completed its review, approved rate changes will be posted.

 When reviewing the charts, it is important to note that:

 - rate changes are an average percent change across all plans; some consumers will experience rate changes either greater or less than those in the chart;